soediro/Charting-Library---React-Seed-Project/README.md

 mklink /d <path to React Seed project>\chartiq\css <path to extracted ChartIQ library>\css
 ```

+### Running Locally

-You will also need to install the project's dependencies and build the distribution file by running the following command from the project's root:
+You will need to install the project's dependencies and build the distribution file by running the following command from the project's root:

 ```
 npm install
 ```

-Once you have that, you can then open up `index.html`, found in the root, in a web browser and get a fully working example.
+Once you have that, run ```npm start``` and open your browser window to localhost port 3000 to view the fully working example.

 ## Customizing

+*Note: We do not recommend using the web components from template-advanced.html within frameworks.
+Unless you have very advanced skills, you are better off building framework components that interface with the charting library.*

 All of the project source is in the `src` folder.
 The main ChartIQ React component is `app.jsx`.
 There is also an `index.js` in this folder which loads RequireJs and all of our modules into it.
 This is basically a wrapper component that houses the charting engine in it's state.
 This wrapper function passes a reference of the engine to all of the UI components which allow each to manipulate the chart based on their functionality.